 Graduate Student Week

-Going in this direction, the GSAED faithful to its commitments innovates this year by creating the Graduate Students week at the University of Ottawa from March 28 to April 1, 2022.
+Going in this direction, the GSAED faithful to its commitments innovates this year by creating the Graduate Students week at the University of Ottawa during the first academic week of January and September.
 On the program, we will have:

 Academic retreat: with plenary sessions on mental health and well-being, trainings in scientific communication, writing and presentation of papers, critical thinking, as well as networking sessions, sharing of experiences and restitution between students and professionals from different domains/specialties.